-(2) Party and movement archives that pertain to youth and their involvement in partisan activities and ideological perspectives.
-(Such archives primarily contain the institutional voice and response to youth activities.)
-Direct writings by youth (e.g., letters to municipal authorities), will likely be found only if letters received official responses.
+(2) Party and movement archives that pertain to youth and their involvement in partisan activities and ideological perspectives (Such archives primarily contain the institutional voice and response to youth activities.)
+Direct writings by youth (e.g., letters to municipal authorities) will likely be found only if letters received official responses.
 We will explore archives drawing on a vast literature that considers the impact on historical research of archives (Foucault,1972; Derrida, 1995; Manoff, 2004).

-(3) Youth press and other public documents (in supervised platforms such as school journals or independent publications) from state, municipal, party, and movement archives, the Jewish education archive in Tel Aviv University, the National Library, and high school’s archives: These sources will provide insights into the perspectives of youth during the study period.
+(3) Youth press and other public documents (in supervised platforms such as school journals or independent publications) from state, municipal, party, and movement archives, the Jewish education archive in Tel Aviv University, the National Library, and high school archives: These sources will provide insights into the perspectives of youth during the study period.
 One long-term goal will be to establish an accessible database containing this valuable material.

 (4) Daily press: We will deconstruct the daily press, particularly focusing on the education sections and coverage of youth activities, as well as public opinion within the sector.
 The Historical Jewish Press Archive will serve as essential resources in this regard.
-In accordance with the historical discipline, the analysis of these texts will be conducted against the backdrop of the historical contexts in which they appeared, through sorting, cross-referencing, and comparative analysis.
-Content analysis (Neuendorf, 2017) will address both the texts and visual images, such as illustrations, caricatures, or photographs and will focus on three levels: explicit text, hidden and implied messages, and other characteristics such as target audience methods of publication, etc.
+In accordance with the historical discipline, the analysis of these texts will be conducted against the backdrop of the historical contexts in which they appeared through sorting, cross-referencing, and comparative analysis.
+Content analysis (Neuendorf, 2017) will address both the texts and visual images, such as illustrations, caricatures, or photographs.
+It will focus on three levels: explicit text, hidden and implied messages, and other characteristics such as target audience methods of publication, etc.

 (5) To enrich and deepen our understanding, we will complement archival research with oral histories in the form of 10-15 in-depth interviews among individuals who were 14-18 of age during the years under review and were politically or socially active, and with former officials who worked during the period in education-related positions in municipalities.
 The interviews will enable us to present a nuanced and multifaceted portrayal of the significance of events and voices that may have been overlooked or downplayed in contemporaneous written records (Portelli, 1998; Thompson, 1988).
 Further, their retrospective points of view will add another layer of interpretation for the different forms of youth’s political voice manifestations.
 Potential interviewees will be identified from the archival material and the corpus of relevant research of the time.
 A snowball method will then be used to expand the interviewee pool.

 The data analysis will follow the EMIC approach, which provides an insider's perspective of the research subjects (Headland, 1990).
-We will apply a "constructivist grounded theory" perspective that emphasizes reflexivity and contextual understanding (Charmaz, 2017).
-For the utilization of all research data, including primary sources and interview transcriptions, we will receive the approval of the Institutional Ethics Committee.
+We will apply a "constructivist grounded theory" perspective emphasizing reflexivity and contextual understanding (Charmaz, 2017).
+To utilize all research data, including primary sources and interview transcriptions, we will receive the approval of the Institutional Ethics Committee.
 We will obtain voluntary, informed consent from all interviewees and private individuals willing to share their personal archives.
 We will provide them with a comprehensive explanation of the research objectives, the interview process, and the potential applications of the texts and transcriptions.
 Consent may be withdrawn at any time without any adverse consequences.
 Given the potential sensitivity of the data, it is crucial to adhere to ethical guidelines concerning data storage, access, and sharing (Dushnik & Tzabar Ben-Yehoshua, 2016).
 We will uphold the highest standards of data security to safeguard both the information and the identities of those involved in the research.
 These ethical considerations are paramount to maintaining the integrity of the research process while respecting the rights and privacy of the individuals and entities whose voices and documents contribute to the primary sources under analysis.

 Potential Pitfalls